linuxontheweb/LOTW/README.md

 **server.js**: The main service for sending core LOTW system files to the client.

-**bin**: Where scripts related to the development and maintenance of the LOTW project are kept.
+**bin**: Folder where scripts related to the development and maintenance of the LOTW project are kept.

-**howto**: Where Instructions related to the development and maintenance of the LOTW project are kept.
+**howto**: Folder where instructions related to the development and maintenance of the LOTW project are kept.

-**img**: Where images to be shown in the project documentation are kept.
+**img**: Folder where images to be shown in the project documentation are kept.

-**root**: Where essential client-side files of the LOTW system are kept.
+**root**: Folder where essential client-side files of the LOTW system are kept.

-**svcs**: Where any kind of service to extend the system's functionality (such as sending and receiving email) are kept.
-They are each run as nodejs servers on available ports.
+**svcs**: Folder where any kind of service to extend the system's functionality (such as sending and receiving email) are kept.
+Each service is to be run as an independent nodejs server on a available port.

-**www**: Where static assets to be used in the website (external to the LOTW system) are kept.
+**www**: Folder where static assets to be used in the website (external to the LOTW system) are kept.

 ### Viewing and editing files